Little Treasure

 Little Treasure is a 1985 American action drama film starring Margot Kidder, Ted Danson and Burt Lancaster.
 The film, written and directed by Alan Sharp, deals with the strained relationship between a bank robber father and his daughter, a stripper.

 Plot

-Margot Kidder plays Margo, a stripper searching for her estranged, bank robber father (Burt Lancaster) in a remote part of Mexico.
-Along the way, Margo meets an American ex-pat drifter (Ted Danson), and together they search for her missing father and eventually his lost, buried fortune.
+Margo, a stripper searching for her estranged, bank robber father in a remote part of Mexico.
+Along the way, Margo meets an American ex-pat drifter, and together they search for her missing father and eventually his lost, buried fortune.